IARC Classifications Explained – L1

 The IARC Working Group meets to consider the evidence as a whole.
 They aim to achieve a consensus among Working Group members regarding the adequacy of the evidence and how to classify the agent(s) under consideration as to the strength of evidence for a cancer hazard.

-In the case of Non-Ionizing Radiation, IARC will conduct an evaluation of the evidence in May 2011 of Radiofrequency Electromagnetic Fields which includes mobile telephones.
+In the case of Non-Ionizing Radiation, IARC conducted an evaluation of the evidence in May 2011 of Radiofrequency Electromagnetic Fields which includes mobile telephones.